Highlights

 This tour is available to cruise passengers and overnight guests.

-Gift shops in route.
+Gift shops en route.

 This tour departs from and returns to Belize City unless there is a special request from our guests.

 Your experienced Smart Travel Belize guide will be honored to take you around on a rather delicious food tour where you can enjoy the best Mestizo food you can find in the tacos capital of Belize.
 Tacos, Panades, Salbutes, Salpicon, Garnaches, Horchata, Belikin Beer and more.
-From there you will visit one of the oldest rum factories, Cuello’s Distillery where you will see first hand how rum is made from start to finish.
-You will also get a chance to visit one of the oldest Mayan site on-premise, El Cuello which dates back to over 4,000 years ago.
+From there you will visit one of the oldest rum factories, Cuello’s Distillery where you will see firsthand how rum is made from start to finish.
+You will also get a chance to visit one of the oldest Mayan sites on-premise, El Cuello which dates back to over 4,000 years ago.

 After indulging yourself with the aroma from the rum factory, enjoy the nap back to Belize City.